 Pennsylvania has always been at the forefront of the legal sports betting boom that is rippling across the country.
 New Jersey might get most of the credit for bursting the dam on legalized sports betting in America, but Pennsylvania was right in the mix too.
 In fact, the state was preparing for eventual legalization long before it happened.

 That’s one of the main reasons why Pennsylvania sports betting took off so quickly.
 If you are looking for a robust sports betting market with a wide variety of sports coverage and wagering options, you can’t do much better than the Keystone State.

 Is sports betting legal in Pennsylvania?
 It is now, but that hasn't always been the case.
 The legalization debate in Pennsylvania went on for years and began in earnest in the early 2000s when slot machines were first legalized.
 But the real movement toward the actual legalization of Pennsylvania sports betting came in 2017 when the state was creating an expansion to its existing legalized casino games.
 (Head this way for PA free bets and bonus codes).

 Lawmakers saw the writing on the wall at the Supreme Court, so in preparation for SCOTUS returning the question of sports gambling to the states, they legalized it.
-Which is why following that landmark decision in favor of online sports betting in Pennsylvania and other states, it took just six months for the first sportsbook to open.
+This is why, following that landmark decision in favor of online sports betting in Pennsylvania and other states, it took just six months for the first sportsbook to open.
 Legal sports betting in Pennsylvania has thrived ever since.

 The bill at the heart of Pennsylvania sports betting is H 1627.
 Passed and signed in October 2017, it authorized the Pennsylvania Gaming Control Board to offer sports gaming licenses to existing casino operators for both retail and online sportsbooks.

 Other than high school sports, sports betting in PA allows you to bet on almost any sporting event taking place around the world.
 Along with the main team sports of football, basketball, hockey, baseball, and soccer, you can also wager on rugby, golf, tennis, darts, cycling, motorsports, table tennis, volleyball, MMA, and boxing, among many others.